 The member towns continue to set aside funds each year for the future construction of a cover over the work area for protection of personnel on collection days.
-Collection days with heavy rain make the essential data collection process very difficult and render consolidation of HHW products subject to potential site contamination.
+Collection days with heavy rain make the essential data collection process very difficult and render consolidation of HHW products subject to potential site contamination and the introduction of rain water in the drums.
 A dry environment is essential when collecting and identifying pharmaceuticals.